Strakka Racing: 2010

-For 2010 the team focused on the Le Mans Series running a HPD ARX-01C which is an updated version of Acura's LMP2 car that was successful in the American Le Mans Series.
+In 2010, the team focused on the Le Mans Series running a HPD ARX-01C, which is an updated version of Acura's LMP2 car that was successful in the American Le Mans Series.
 Peter Hardman left the team but Jonny Kane was signed in time for the first round, the 8 Hours of Le Castellet.
 Watts took LMP2 pole, setting a time of just over two seconds faster than the next nearest LMP2 car.
 Strakka went on to win the LMP2 class finishing 35 seconds ahead of the LMP2 pack.

 The team went on to pick up its 2nd consecutive pole at the 1000 km of Spa.
 However, transmission failure forced the team to retire after 69 laps.

-At Le Mans the team secured pole position in LMP2, one second ahead of the Patrón Highcroft Racing team with the same HPD ARX prototype which Highcroft have been developing with Acura/HPD for three years.
-The driver lineup of Leventis, Watts and Kane completed 367 laps and took the LMP2 class victory, as well as fifth place overall.
-It was clear that the HPD ARX-01C was the dominant car as Strakka and Highcroft were for a long time battling with themselves for LMP2 lead, but the Highcroft car suffered mechanical problems resulting in Strakka finishing six laps ahead of the next nearest LMP2 class finisher, the OAK Racing entry.
+At Le Mans, the team secured pole position in LMP2, one second ahead of the Patrón Highcroft Racing team with the same HPD ARX prototype which Highcroft has been developing with Acura/HPD for three years.
+The driver lineup of Leventis, Watts, and Kane completed 367 laps and took the LMP2 class victory, as well as fifth place overall.
+It was clear that the HPD ARX-01C was the dominant car as Strakka and Highcroft were for a long time battling themselves for LMP2 lead, but the Highcroft car suffered mechanical problems resulting in Strakka finishing six laps ahead of the next nearest LMP2 class finisher, the OAK Racing entry.

 Strakka secured its 4th consecutive pole at the 1000 km of Algarve with Watts qualifying 0.6 seconds faster than the other LMP2 cars.
 Transmission failure caused the car to halt just after completing 120 laps.

 The 1000 km of Hungaroring was the first event of its type to be held at the Hungaroring.
-The tight, technical track favoured the LMP2 cars who were quick in free practice and qualifying as Watts proved by putting the HPD on overall pole, the first time in Le Mans Series history for an LMP2 car.
+The tight, technical track favoured the LMP2 cars who were quick in free practice and qualifying as Watts proved by putting the HPD on the overall pole, the first time in Le Mans Series history for an LMP2 car.
 Watts qualified nearly half a second quicker than the fastest LMP1 car.
-The power of the LMP1 cars however was too much to cope at the start of the race, especially the Peugeot 908 diesel car entered by Oreca.
-However, during the race the Oreca Peugeot developed mechanical problems and the Rebellion entries spun out.
+The power of the LMP1 cars, however, was too much to cope at the start of the race, especially the Peugeot 908 diesel car entered by Oreca.
+However during the race, the Oreca Peugeot developed mechanical problems and the Rebellion entries spun out.
 Strakka overtook the Oreca Peugeot whilst it was in the pits and went on to win overall, the first time in LMS history that an LMP2 car had won outright.
 The LMP1 winning car finished seventh overall, the top six finishers being LMP2 entries.